civictechindex/brigade-project-index/docs/projects/civic-tech-taxonomy.md

 As of now, the Taxonomy has been built as bottom-up, this taxonomy categorizes (via synonims) the majority of "topics" extracted by the [Crawler](crawler/README.md) from all the scanned projects.
 Ideally there may need both a bottom-up and a top-down taxonomies that hopefully will converge.

+There are github action and python scripts that load the taxonomy data (toml files) in a [relational database](https://codeforamerica.github.io/nac-sandbox-cluster/civic-tech-taxonomy/mysql/) which allows for more data analysis

 ## Next Enhancements

 We are discussing some enhancements focused on the Taxonomy

 - Review and validate the current set of items
-- Load this data in a relational database which will allow for more data analysis
 - Decided if bottom-up is the right approach
 - Decide how to keep this list up to date (integrate the taxonomy with the [crawler](crawler/README.md)
 - Decided whether to separate items that are not "topics" from the large list extracted by the crawler
 - Provide a proper UI to the taxonomy
+- Build an API to retrieve Taxonomy data in json format
-- Integrate the taxonomy in the [Statusboard](statusboard.md)
+- Integrate the taxonomy in the [Statusboard](statusboard.md) and [PublicCode Editor](../publiccode-helper)